awalsh128/awalsh128.github.io/_posts/2022-02-14-interviews-are-the-worst.md

 ## It's Not All Bad

 For the bad interviews that I have had or heard about, there are plenty of, if not more, good ones too.
-The interviewers were attentive, guiding and gave problems that were multi layered and facetted.
+The interviewers were attentive, guiding and gave problems that were multi layered and faceted.
 Some of them I came out wanting to be on their team because the collaboration went so well.

 The reason I call out the bad interviewers is because candidates tend to put the blame on themselves.
 There is plenty that can be done to make sure you pass an interview but it is important to know what to look for too.
 Who wants to work for a company whose values are reflected in their employees this way?
 The process is as much about you evaluating them as they you and a good interviewer should know this.
 Although this isn't a blame game either.
 Even a bad interviewer could be the gatekeeper to a great job and you will never have to see them again after being hired.

 ## How Should I Prepare

-The bad interviewer is a caracature.
+The bad interviewer is a caricature.
 An embodiment of all the things that could go wrong.
 Really most have a mix of qualities both positive and negative, intentional and not.
 You will just have to make sure you do well in spite of the circumstances given.

 **Become a data structures and algorithms gymnast.** I call it this because it is the most rote part.
 It bites some candidates because they just didn't do the work.
 Like a gymnast you need a bunch of practice and be able to contort yourself in different ways because every problem will be some variation.